abdullahemad12/abcoolc/README.md

 ## Installing the compiler

-**Note:** if you get something like `bash: ./script: Permission denied` error, then make the 'build', 'install' and 'uninstall' files exectubles.
+**Note:** if you get something like `bash: ./script: Permission denied` error, then make the 'build', 'install' and 'uninstall' files exectuble.
 For example, run `chmod a+x install`.

 - To build the abcoolc run: